brittaniSavery/siba-league-site/frontend/src/lib/college-rules.md

 ## Coach Attributes

 Coach attributes will depend on the number of team choice.
-You will have a number of points to use in five categories: Offense, Defense, Scouting, Recrutiting, Player Development.
+You will have a number of points to use in five categories: Offense, Defense, Scouting, Recruiting, Player Development.
 Potentials will be capped at 95% possible in the 5 categories.

 1. 1st Team Choice - You will be set up in the **Power 5 Coach Model** and have 325 points to use.
 Each category must have a value of 10-85.
 2. 2nd Team Choice - You will be set up in the **Mid-Major Coach Model** and have 240 points to use.
 Each category must have a value of 5-65.